 - Fraud or deceit in gaining admission to the university, i.e., false or obviously misleading representations on the admissions application

-- An act that violates the established legal standards regarding conduct of one person toward society, i.e., stealing, lying, cheating and slander
+- An act that violates the established standards regarding conduct of one person toward society, as stated in the VCU Code of Conduct

 - Conviction of a felony involving moral turpitude